p4lang/p4factory/apps/int/README.md

 Overview
 ========

-This is a reference app meant to be a proof-of-concept implementation of In-band Network Telemetry (INT) [For a complete description of the INT spec, refer to [[TODO]]].
-The preprocessor, monitor and UI components (described below) have been provided merely to showcase a simple use case of the huge amount of network-monitoring information collected via INT.
-This app demonstrates the use of INT over VXLAN-GPE.
+This is a reference application meant to be a proof-of-concept implementation of In-band Network Telemetry (INT) [http://TODO].
+This reference application has three components - preprocessor, monitor and user interface (described below).
+This application demonstrates a simple network monitoring use case based on the network information collected using INT protocol.
+In this example, the test network uses INT over VxLAN-GPE.

 Setting up the environment
 ===========================

 * Ensure that the following dependencies are met before running the INT reference app
   * Install linux kernel 3.19
     * On Ubuntu, the kernel can be upgraded to 3.19 by running the following command:
       * sudo apt-get install linux-generic-lts-vivid